Indictment and arrest of Julian Assange: Second superseding indictment

-Aftermath of his arrest
+Aftermath

 Extradition hearings

+The U.S. acts through the UK Crown Prosecution Service (CPS) in its extradition case against Assange.
+On 15 September 2017, The Wall Street Journal reported that Dana Rohrabacher had acted as a go between of the White House and Julian Assange to obtain a pardon for Assange.
+On 25 October 2018, Mother Jones reported that Randy Credico had received text messages from Roger Stone on 6 January 2018 stating that Stone was seeking a presidential pardon from Donald Trump for Assange.
 On 25 February 2020, one of the barristers representing Assange, Edward Fitzgerald revealed to District Judge Vanessa Baraitser that Dana Rohrabacher, as an emissary of President Donald Trump, had offered Assange a pardon from President Trump, if Assange could offer material identifying the source of email leaks from the Democratic National Committee during 2016.

 In October 2021, US authorities told a British judge that if convicted, Assange could serve any prison sentence in Australia and that he "has no history of serious and enduring mental illness".
 On 20 April 2022, a British judge formally issued Assange's extradition order.
-The decision was sent to the UK government, where the Home Secretary Priti Patel was to finalize his transfer to the US.
+The decision was sent to the UK government, where the home secretary Priti Patel was to finalise his transfer to the US.
 Assange can appeal the decision by judicial review, if it is approved by Patel.
 On 18 June 2022, Patel approved the decision to extradite Assange in the United States; Assange announced that he would appeal the decision.
 On 22 August 2022, Assange's legal team lodged a Perfected Grounds of Appeal before the High Court challenging District Judge Vanessa Baraitser's decision of 4 January 2021 with new evidence.
-In November 2022, he made a further appeal to the European Court of Human Rights.
+In November 2022, he made a further appeal to the European Court of Human Rights, but on 13 December 2022, this appeal was declared inadmissible.
+On 26 March 2024, the United Kingdom's High Court grants WikiLeaks founder Julian Assange a stay of extradition to the United States and demands that the United States not consider the death penalty against Assange if he is sent to the United States to face espionage charges.
+US extradition requests would be cancelled following Assange's guilty plea and release.